✦ Scandinavian-inspired design, curated for modern living

 Can I Run a Bathroom Dehumidifier Continuously in Winter?

 Yes, you can run it continuously in winter if your bathroom stays above the unit’s minimum temperature.
-You’ll save energy by using a drain hose, but you should still clean filters and monitor moisture levels.
+You’ll save effort by using a drain hose, but you should still clean filters, check the tank, and monitor moisture levels.
+If the room gets too cold, performance may drop or the unit may not work as expected.

 How Noisy Are Drain Hose Dehumidifiers During Nighttime Use?